Formatting Your PC Should Be A Last Resort!

 Back Up Your Files Before You Reformat!

-Because the reformat or restore process erases everything on your computer, it is critical to have a backup of any important files on your computer.
+Because the format or "restore process" erases everything on your computer, it is critical to have a backup of any important files on your computer.
 You will also need your original software install disks, install keys, etc to reinstall any software you have purchased.

 Things to do before you reformat your computer: